vertical landscaping trends

 Hang a variety of plant categories, such as succulents, mosses, or air plants, vertically from frames and ceilings to create stunning live artwork.

-Live art frames
+live art frames

 Modified vertical pallets